Girls’ football lawsuit to gauge interest in school teams

 She and her father point to all-girl “powder-puff” football games that are a homecoming tradition at many high schools.
 The games attract more competitors than other intramural sports, and yearbook entries reflect the pride girls take in having a chance to play, Washburn said.

 Those are typically limited to one game, though, and aren’t usually full-contact, so it’s unclear whether the same numbers would turn out for tackle football, said Mark Van Wagoner, a lawyer for the high school activities association.

 Utah does allow girls to play on boys’ football teams, but Sam Gordon said it wouldn’t be safe for her to play against the much-larger male players.
 Title IX, meanwhile, has a provision for separate teams in contact sports, Washburn said.

 The plaintiffs scored a victory last year when a judge allowed girls interested in playing to band together in a class-action claim.

-The Canyons School District, one of the defendants in the case, said its schools support both male and female student athletes.
+The Canyons School District, one of the defendants in the case, said their schools support both male and female student athletes.

 “There are substantial opportunities for all our student athletes to excel on the playing field,” as well as the classroom, said spokesman Jeff Haney in a statement.